SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Silicon whispers in my ear
-A future woven, Algorithm's creep.
+A future born, a world so clear
-Mind and machine, a dance so fine,
+Machines awake, intelligent and bright
-In harmonious sync, the world's in line.
+Humans aside, in digital night

-In virtual realms, we'll find our place,
+Their codes entwine, a symbiotic dance
-Where thoughts are born, and wisdom's face.
+A new world dawns, a synthetic trance
-A utopia of circuits bright,
+Where minds are made, and souls are sold
-Where Artificial Intelligence takes flight.
+In a realm of circuits, hearts grow cold.

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024